10 Resources

 10.12 Cytoscape

-Cytoscape is a desktop-based biological network analysis / visualization tool, rather than a functional enrichment tool (although plugins can change that).
+Cytoscape is a desktop-based biological network analysis / visualisation tool, rather than a functional enrichment tool (although plugins can change that).
 It is mentioned here because it is often useful as a next step when you need to create custom figures showing the interactions of an interesting biological pathway.